It’s time to go dairy free

 Forced separations

 Before a calf ends up in a veal crate or group pen, they are removed from their mother.
-Here’s the uncomfortable truth about that: Dairy cows show obvious emotional distress when separated from their calves so soon after giving birth.
+Here’s the uncomfortable truth: Dairy cows show obvious emotional distress when separated from their calves so soon after giving birth.

 Studies on cow-calf relationships in domestic cattle revealed that merely five minutes of postpartum contact between a cow and her calf is all that’s needed to develop a strong maternal bond.